DataTools Anti-Human Trafficking

 DataTools Anti-Human Trafficking and Modern Slavery FAQ

-– In what countries does DataTools’ suppliers have operations in?
-Australia, New Zealand, UK, USA and the Philippines
+- In what countries does DataTools’ suppliers have operations in?
+Global, including Australia, New Zealand, UK, USA and the Philippines.

 Does DataTools issue policies explicitly prohibiting workers and agents from the following:

-– Does DataTools issue polices explicitly ensuring the following:
+Does DataTools issue policies explicitly ensuring the following:

-– Workers (including those hired by recruiters) are provided with detailed and accurate work agreements or similar work papers prior to relocation?
-Yes, and this applies to all workers weather or not required by law, see policy below.
+- Workers (including those hired by recruiters) are provided with detailed and accurate work agreements;

 Supply Chain Management

-– Does DataTools issue its Anti-Human Trafficking and Modern Slavery polices to its suppliers?
-Yes, policy is below.
+- Does DataTools issue its Anti-Human Trafficking and Modern Slavery policies to its suppliers?
+Yes.

 Reporting & Internal Accountability

-– Does DataTools have a process for workers and agents to report without fear or retaliation, matters relating to the slavery and human trafficking?
-Yes, DataTools uses an external service provider to enable workers to anonymously report without fear any suspected misconduct, including matters relating to labour practices and human rights.
+Does DataTools have a process for workers and agents to report without fear of retaliation, matters relating to slavery and human trafficking?
+Yes.

 Certification